About UOR Foundation

 License

-All UOR Foundation specifications and implementations are published under the Apache 2.0 license.
+All UOR Foundation specifications and implementations are published under the MIT license.

 Repository